hansvanstaveren/smb300/README.md

 # smb300
-SOftware to program switches for EBL/WBF tournaments
+Software to program switches for EBL/WBF tournaments